 This week I have been preparing a rent-to-rent agreement for a landlord who will have an above-market rent guaranteed.
-Including handling of all minor maintenance, bills and council tax, this is part of a Bullfinch Properties offering that involves social housing for asylum seekers.
+Including handling of all minor maintenance, bills and council tax, this offering involves social housing for asylum seekers.
 If you want more information about this or know anyone who may be interested, we are paying cash referral fees, so get in touch.

 Of course house prices are always a hot topic of conversation with my landlords and there’s been more than a few news headlines in the past few weeks about house prices tumbling.
 Property Industry Eye reported “biggest monthly fall for almost eight years” but how relevant is that to property in Medway?
 Do the stats sound the same for our region?
 And if not, what does that mean?